Fear, Anxiety, Aggression

 INCLUDING LEASH REACTIVITY

-Behavior Modification for Big Feelings
+Behavioral Training for Big Feelings

 I CAN HELP

-When we can lower stress and tension (physical, mental, and emotional), dogs are able to calm down and think— instead of reacting to their triggers.
+When we can lower stress and tension (physical, mental and emotional), dogs are able to calm down and think— instead of reacting to their triggers.

 The goal is for your dog to feel safe, confident, and more connected with you, able to handle situations that are challenging now.

-Get my help to improve your dog’s behavior
+Get my help to improve your life

 Consult-Only Option

-1-1.5 hour consultation: $145
+1.5 hour consultation: $165

-After collecting information, I’ll explain my perspective on what’s going on (and what isn’t), how to manage challenging situations right now, and other ways to make life safer and easier immediately.
+After collecting more information, I’ll explain my perspective on what’s going on (and what isn’t), how to manage challenging situations right now, and other ways to make life safer and easier immediately.

 And I will follow up later by e-mail to check on your progress.

-1- 1.5 hour Consult + 5 training sessions + enrichment, calming products: $895
+4 sessions + enrichment, calming products: $595

 I’ll work with you and your dog to change those negative underlying feelings and teach the skills they need to behave better.